 The School’s graduates also can be found among the ranks of federal, state, and local officials.
 The School counts two United States Senators and one member of the United States House of Representatives among its graduates, as well as many current and former members of the Tennessee General Assembly and other local legislative bodies.
 One of the School’s graduates has served as State Treasurer; another has served as a member of the Tennessee Regulatory Authority; and another is a member of the Tennessee Board of Parole.
-The current law directors of two of Tennessee’s most populous counties are NSL graduates.

 In addition, NSL graduates have found success in business and community service.
 They are counted among Nashville and Middle Tennessee’s top bankers and wealth managers, real estate developers, financiers, entrepreneurs, and business owners.
 The civic contributions of two NSL graduates are so respected that the Nashville Bar Association and the Community Foundation of Middle Tennessee have named their most prestigious community service award in their honor.